-Maroc Numeric 2013 and Maroc Digital 2020 are the two comprehensive strategies aiming to strengthen the digital economy in Morocco.
-Despite many initiatives (systematically presented by Khalfi, 2021) to integrate digital skills in schools, the domestic evaluation of progress with regard to ICT skills acquisition by students remains poor (ILO, 2021), and teachers' professional development has not improved substantially (CSEFRS, 2014).
+(ILO, 2021), and teachers' professional development has not improved substantially (CSEFRS, 2014).
 Structural obstacles were identified and addressed within the education and training system, as were the policies that govern the subject.
-Nearly all universities are adequately equipped, but the cultural barrier related to the perceived roles of learners and teachers, and making full use of the available tools, have proven to be a major impediment.
+Nearly all universities are adequately equipped, but the cultural barrier related to the perceived roles of learners and teachers, and not making full use of the available tools, have proven to be a major impediment.

-Notable interventions include the one by ANAPEC (Morocco's National Agency for the Promotion of Employment and Skills), which has developed a digital strategy based on web-based, telephone and digital media tools to increase the quality of services and the number of young users.
+Notable interventions include that by ANAPEC (Morocco's National Agency for the Promotion of Employment and Skills), which has developed a digital strategy around web-based, telephone and digital media tools to increase the quality of services and the number of young users.
 Moreover, MARWAN (the Moroccan wide area network) seeks to interconnect all Moroccan universities and educational establishments.
 The project is dedicated to education, training and research.
-Its latest version offers universities access to high-speed internet (between 2 and 100 Mbps) thanks to its connection to the 'GEANT' network, which is reserved for academic traffic.
+Its latest version offers universities access to high-speed internet (between 2 and 100 Mbps), thanks to its connection to the 'GEANT' network, which is reserved for academic traffic.